tkhamez/neucore/README.md

 Make sure that the web server can write in `backend/var/logs` and `backend/var/cache`.

-Please note that both the web server and SSH user write the same files to `backend/var/cache`, so make sure they can override each other's files, e. g. by putting them into each other's group (the app uses umask 0002 when writing files and directories).
+Please note that both the web server and console user write the same files to `backend/var/cache`, so make sure they can override each other's files, e. g. by putting them into each other's group (the app uses umask 0002 when writing files and directories).